ziapeltagames/six-winters/docs/RULES.md

 ## Character Abilities

-There's lots of room to tune character abilities, particularly around writing customizing characters over the campaign.
+There's lots of room to tune character abilities.

 Dice combos and chains are probably the funnest part of the game.
 Not surprising given it's a dice game.
 So character effects that are like "spend a pair" to get XYZ or "a straight of size X" gives you some powerful effect, etc, would be fun advanced abilities.